pdjr-modules/IC74HC595/README.md

 #### `public void `[`configureCallback`](#classIC74HC595_1ae79db8eb5438aba43f9c9317bda1a607)`(unsigned int(*)(unsigned int buffer) callback,unsigned long updateInterval)`

-Configure buffer updates by a scheduled callback.
+Configure regular buffer updates.

+This method schedules the callback of a function in the host application which will be used to regularly update the status of the buffer.

-The callback function will be invoked every *updateInterval* milliseconds and passed the current buffer status as its only argument.
-The callback must return a new status value which will be promptly written to the buffer.
+The specified callback function is passed the current buffer status as its only argument and must return a new status value which will be promptly written to the buffer.

+Typically this method should be called from setup().

 #### Parameters
 * `callback` - a callback function.